Ask a COVID-19 Question

 Foreign nationals are permitted to depart the country; however flight options are limited.
 Malaysian citizens with a foreign residence permit, including U.S. Lawful Permanent Residents, are allowed to depart, but may not be able to return until the MCO is lifted.
 All travelers should be prepared for additional travel restrictions to be put into effect with little or no advance notice.
 Travelers should closely monitor the situation in Malaysia and other transit countries before travel.

 Additional travel restrictions apply for travel to the East Malaysian states of Sabah and Sarawak, which have local autonomy over immigration at domestic and international ports of entry.
 The requirements for entry listed below may change with little notice.

 Foreigners may not enter Sabah without prior approval, which must be requested in advance from the Sabah State Secretary (Setiausaha Kerajaan Negeri Sabah) at email@example.com.
 For additional information on traveling to Sabah, please contact Sabah Immigration directly.

-Any travelers permitted to enter Malaysia during the MCO will be subject to rapid COVID-19 testing upon arrival.
+Any travelers permitted to enter Malaysia during the MCO will be subject to rapid COVID-19 testing upon arrival at their own expense.
 Those who test positive will be transferred directly to a designated government hospital for treatment, while those who test negative will be required to complete a mandatory fourteen-day self-quarantine.
-As of June 10, 2020, this quarantine may be completed at home rather than in a designated quarantine facility.
+As of July 24, all travelers must undergo a mandatory fourteen-day quarantine at a facility designated by the Malaysian government at their own expense.
 Travelers will be required to download the MySejahtera application and will be issued a wristband for identification and monitoring by the authorities during their self-quarantine period.
 For additional information on quarantine requirements, please contact the Malaysian National Disaster Management Agency (NADMA).